Mercury and MATS in Context

 The Bottom Line

 The science is clear.
-Total methylmercury exposure must be taken into account in policy decisions.
-The health impacts in the U.S. of mercury emissions in the U.S. are large and disproportionately affect children and other vulnerable populations.
-Mercury emission standards in the U.S. have markedly reduced mercury in the environment and improved public health.
-The mercury-related benefits alone of the MATS rule are much larger than EPA has estimated, the actual costs appear to be substantially lower than EPA has projected, and the total monetized benefits across all pollutants far outweigh the cost of the standards.
+The health impacts of mercury emissions in the U.S. are large and disproportionately affect children and other vulnerable populations.
+Mercury emission standards in the U.S. have markedly reduced mercury in the environment and improved human and wildlife health.
+The mercury-related benefits alone of the MATS rule greatly exceed values the EPA has estimated, the actual costs appear to be substantially lower than EPA has projected, and the total monetized benefits across all pollutants mitigated far outweigh the cost of the standards.

 Charles Driscoll, Department of Civil and Environmental Engineering, Syracuse University